google/pytype/docs/developers/index.md

 **Under Construction**

 This documentation is for developers of and contributors to pytype.
-See the page on the [development process][development-process] for tips on suggested workflow.
-The rest of this guide covers pytype's core concepts and code layout.
+It covers [tips][development-process] on suggested workflow, how to [upgrade][python-upgrade] pytype for new Python versions, and pytype's core concepts and code layout.

 <!--ts-->
    * [Developer guide](#developer-guide)